-With a recent Danville casino construction update, we should soon see plenty of progress on Caesars Casino Resort Danville.
+With a recent Danville casino construction update, we should soon see plenty of progress on Caesars Danville Casino.

 Now, Danville officials are preparing for some significant steps in the Danville casino construction process for an expected 2023 opening.

 And that includes a big decision for officials to make next month.

 Officials will build Caesars Casino Resort Danville on the site of the former Dan River Mills industrial complex.

 Robert Livingston, senior vice president of development for Caesars Entertainment, spoke during Tuesday’s Danville City Council meeting.
 According to Livingston, crews have already begun demolition and clean-up work on the site.

 The industrial complex is nestled along the Dan River in the Schoolfield area.
 The area needed substantial clearing to make room for the eventual Danville casino complex.
 Workers have been busy on the site since September, but significant demo work remains.